ynsta/steamcontroller/README.md

 ## Usage

  1. Exit Steam.
- 2. run `sc-dump.py` for the dumper or `sc-xbox.py` for the simple xbox360 emulator.
+ 2. run `sc-dump.py` for the dumper or `sc-xbox.py start` for the simple xbox360 emulator.

 ## TODO